 The dice you’ll use for the game are special D6 dice that represent various effects.
 You’ll have 3 of these.
 The dice have the following effects: push back (2), defender stumbles, attacker down, both down, and defender down.
 So, there’s 5 results since push back is on two sides.
 The effects are also pretty self-explanatory and easy to pick up.

 The only other dice you need to play are 3 regular D6 dice, a D16 (a D20 would work too), and a D8.

 You won’t need to cart around brick of dice to play.

-One thing I was really impressed with on the site is the video they did that teaches you the basics of Blood Bowl.
+One thing I was really impressed with on the site is the video they did that teaches you the basics of the game.
 It’s a 4 minute video that will give you a good grasp on how the game plays.

 If you are remotely interested in the game then I’d highly recommend watching this short video.

 There’s another site (non-official) that’s been around forever, and it is the single best resource for Blood Bowl anywhere, BB Tactics.
 That site is where I learned the play the game.
 The strategy articles, guides, and general information about the game are second to none.

 A team can only have 11 players on the pitch (playing field).
 The maximum size your team can be is 16 players, so you can bench some guys to cover the inevitable injuries that will occur.